-SoftBank Group Corp.
-(SFTBY) CEO Masayoshi Son on Q4 2020 Results - Earnings Call Transcript

 However when you look at blue portion, blue bar, which is SoftBank Vision Fund segment has been decreased largely and dragged the EBITDA overall result and that applies to our net income result as well.

 So what happened to the Softbank Vision Fund?
-Softbank Vision Fund, one, we have invested over 88 companies so far.
-In the cumulative investment is about ¥1.4 trillion, valuation gain - realized game plus valuation gain.
+Softbank Vision Fund 1, we have invested over 88 companies so far.
+And the cumulative investment is about ¥1.4 trillion, valuation gain - realized gain plus valuation gain.
 So dark blue is the realized gain and valuation gain is indicated in light blue.

 In total, valuation loss is about ¥1.5 trillion.
-So all 26 companies was a gain and 27 companies that are marked down - 47 companies that are mark down, excuse me.
+So all 26 companies was a gain and 27 companies are marked down - 47 companies that are mark down, excuse me.
 And last year this was a big positive about ¥2 trillion in total EBIT was recorded.
 So compared to that this year, this time is the big loss.

 On the other hand, cumulative investment in Vision Fund of which valuation gain and valuation loss wise actually about ¥100 billion valuation loss is the number that we are recording, which is the cumulative investment balance.

 Moreover, cumulative investment was ¥8.8 trillion and about ¥0.1 trillion or ¥100 billion investment loss was made.
 And this investment is not only from our fund from SoftBank Group, but also we have partners who also invested in SoftBank Vision Fund.
-Great portion is our other partner, so-called LP or Limited Partners preferred equity which is 7% fixed distribution is made.
+Gray portion is our other partner, so-called LP or Limited Partners preferred equity which is 7% fixed distribution is made.

 In the blue, are the performance-based distribution, which is equity.
 Softbank is investing in dark blue portion amongst the equity and that's the direct investment from SoftBank Group in SoftBank Vision Fund, light blue and gray portion is from our partners for this Vision Fund.
 That is the total picture of the structure for commitment.

-In the total Vision Fund performance wise for preferred we have 7% fixed distribution and for common equity, connectivity, excuse me, is minus 7% and blended IRR is minus 1%.
+In the total Vision Fund performance wise for preferred we have 7% fixed distribution and for common equity, net equity, excuse me, is minus 7% and blended IRR is minus 1%.
 This is the fund - entire fund performance.

 For SoftBank Group of which as I mentioned in the previous page, the dark blue portion which is the equity portion only.
 So for SoftBank Group IRR, including managers performance fee negative 6%.
 That is the performance for overall Softbank Vision Fund.

 And amongst the investee of SoftBank Group there are eight companies who went public.
-In the performance of those eight companies are, on our next slide, the column A is the investment cost and column B is the gross return to Vision Fund and on right their own right - on the second from the right is the gain - gross gain or loss to Vision Fund 1.
+In the performance of those eight companies are, on our next slide, the column A is the investment cost and column B is the gross return to Vision Fund and on right - on the second from the right is the gain - gross gain or loss to Vision Fund 1.
 So those eight listed companies performance wise about ¥150 billion positive.

 As of today this will be a bit better number.
 But as of the March number ¥150 billion is the gain that we are recording.
 That's for our SoftBank Vision Fund.
 And for the other assets of our holdings that I would like to also cover, Alibaba.
 This is the biggest holdings amongst all the holdings of assets as of today.
 If you look at the share price of Alibaba, since this year, especially China has started receiving the impact from new coronavirus.
-But as you can tell from this share price, although that they have dropped once, but actually they hit the bottom and the increasing trend.
+But as you can tell from this share price, although that they have dropped once, but actually they hit the bottom and in increasing trend.
 As of today actually domestic in China has been seeing the increase in shipments of Alibaba and the business performance is becoming back to normal.

 On domestic telecom business, 4% increase in revenue, 11% increase in operating income, the biggest ever.
 Free cash flow, adjusted free cash 2% increase.
 On top of that, we have completed the merger as of April the 1st 2020, that Sprint merged with T-Mobile.
 If we wouldn’t been able to close this merger under the coronavirus circumstance it may be the big impact to our business overall.
 So I believe it could be a big problem for us.